At UN, China, Russia and US clash over pandemic responses

 Zhang said: “The U.S. should understand that its failure in handling COVID-19 is totally its fault.”

+Russia’s U.N.
+Ambassador Vassily Nebenzia expressed regret that Craft used Thursday’s meeting “to make unfounded accusations” against one council member. and quoting Lavrov saying the crisis has shown the need for “the interdependence, interconnectedness of all states without exception in all walks of life.”

+Responding to Craft’s call for unity, he said, “It’s hard to disagree with that.
+But unfortunately, the crux of her statement, its form and its tone, do not correspond to that appeal at all.”

-The United Nations chief says the world failed to cooperate in tackling the COVID-19 pandemic.
+The United Nations chief said in opening the Security Council meeting that the world failed to cooperate in tackling the COVID-19 pandemic.
 Guterres said that if the world responds to even more catastrophic challenges with the same disunity and disarray, “I fear the worst.”

 He said the international community’s failure “was the result of a lack of global preparedness, cooperation, unity and solidarity.”

 Guterres pointed to the nearly 1 million people around the world that the coronavirus has killed, the more than 30 million who have been infected.

 He said the global response is more and more fragmented, and “as countries go in different directions, the virus goes in every direction.”

+What is needed more, Guterres said, is a cooperation that not only involves nations but includes global and regional organizations, international financial institutions, trade alliances and others including the business community, civil society, cities and regions, academia and young people.

 Edith M. Lederer, chief U.N. correspondent for The Associated Press, has been covering world affairs for nearly a half-century.
 Follow her on Twitter at http://twitter.com/EdithLedererAP